astepanenko-turkiye/uFRAME/README.md

 * Clone this repository
 * Make `public/index.php` an entrypoint in your web-server config
 * You've got yourself a working SPA site!

+If you’re using this framework, please hit the ★Star button for me to continue working on it!